AMICUS CLINIC

 Myth: Breast augmentation is prohibitively expensive

 Reality: Cost is comparable to other surgical procedures of similar complexity.
-Total cost at our Trivandrum clinic includes the implants, surgical facility fees, anesthesia, and surgeon fees.
+Total cost at our clinic includes the implants, surgical facility fees, anesthesia, and surgeon fees.
 During consultation, we provide clear cost breakdown with no hidden fees.
 For many women, the confidence and satisfaction gained make it a worthwhile investment in themselves.

 The breast augmentation surgical procedure